Health of Samuel Johnson: Fear of madness

-In 1734, Johnson feared that he was suffering from a disease that would lead to him being deemed mad.
-He wrote, in Latin, a letter asking Samuel Swynfen, his godfather, about his health.
-Swynfen wrote back "from the symptoms therein described, he could think nothing better of his disorder, than it had a tendency to insanity; and without great care might possibly terminate in the deprivation of his rational faculties."
-This Swynfen's response only caused Johnson to fear becoming insane even more.
-However, Swynfen soon after showed Johnson's letter to others because of its "extraordinary acuteness, research, and eloquence", and this act was so upsetting to Johnson that he could never forgive Swynfen.
+In 1734, Johnson feared that he was suffering from a disease that would lead to his being deemed mad.
+He wrote a letter in Latin to Samuel Swynfen, his godfather, about his health.
+Swynfen wrote back, "from the symptoms therein described, he could think nothing better of his disorder, than it had a tendency to insanity; and without great care might possibly terminate in the deprivation of his rational faculties."
+Swynfen's response caused Johnson to fear becoming insane even more.
+However, Swynfen soon afterward showed Johnson's letter to others because of its "extraordinary acuteness, research, and eloquence"—an act so upsetting to Johnson that he could never forgive Swynfen.

 Boswell claimed that Johnson "felt himself overwhelmed with an horrible melancholia, with perpetual irritation, fretfulness, and impatience; and with a dejection, gloom, and despair, which made existence misery".
 However, Boswell blamed the common understanding of what was "sane" for Johnson's worries over being insane.

 Johnson was constantly afraid of losing his sanity, but he kept that anxiety to himself throughout his life.
 There were, however, occasional outbursts that worried his friends.
-In June 1766, Johnson was on his knees before John Delap, a clergyman, "beseeching God to continue to him the use of his understanding" in a "wild" manner that provoked Johnson's friend, Henry Thrale to "involuntarily [lift] up one hand to shut his mouth".
-The Thrales were afraid for his mental health, and took Johnson into their home in Streatham for a few months, in the hope that might aid his recovery.
-Thrale's experience is similar to many other accounts; James Anderson reported Adam Smith as telling him:
+In June 1766, Johnson was on his knees before John Delap, an Anglican clergyman, "beseeching God to continue to him the use of his understanding" in a "wild" manner that provoked Johnson's friend, Henry Thrale to "involuntarily [lift] up one hand to shut his mouth".
+The Thrales were afraid for Johnson's mental health and took him into their home in Streatham for a few months in the hope that it might aid his recovery.
+Thrale's experience is similar to many other accounts; James Anderson reported Adam Smith telling him:

 I have seen that creature bolt up in the midst of a mixed company; and, without any previous notice, fall upon his knees behind a chair, repeat the Lord's Prayer and then resume his seat at table.
 He has played this freak over and over, perhaps five or six times in the course of an evening.
 It is not hypocrisy, but madness.